Professor Michael O'Hara

 In 1978 he moved to Aberystwyth where he chaired the Geology Department.
 He was elected as a Fellow of the Royal Society in 1981.
 He spent two years at the Sultan Qaboos University, Oman in 1988-1990 before moving to Cardiff as a Distinguished Research Professor in 1994.
 At Cardiff he spearheaded a new world-class petrology group that included inter alia Julian Pearce, Yaoling Niu and Chris Macleod.
 He wrote that “an outstanding late-career opportunity at Cardiff, masterminded by Dave Rickard ….. illuminated my last decade”.

 Mike O’Hara was a full member of the University Grants Committee (UGC) and chaired the UGC Earth Science Review National Committee during 1986-1988, which shaped the modern form of UK University geoscience.
-His contribution to the Cardiff School of Earth and Ocean Sciences helped establish this department as a major international centre for research and teaching in the Earth Sciences.
+His contribution to the Cardiff School of Earth and Environmental Sciences helped establish this department as a major international centre for research and teaching in the Earth Sciences.